 The best photography monitor offers the widest color space possible.
 Gamut is the full range of colors visible to the human eye.
 Making the most of this range is what makes the colors of a photo, illustration, or painting truly beautiful.
 The range of colors produced by digital devices varies from model to model, as do the results you will get.
 This applies to cameras as well as processing software, monitors, and printers.

 Color spaces represent certain color sets included in the infinite palette of possible colors.
 Each color is derived from an abstract mathematical model.
-Larger color space will contain more colors.
+A larger color space will contain more colors.
 The human eye can see around ten million colors, which is, therefore, the physical limitations of our color space.

 Different digital devices are designed to work with different color spaces.
 The wider the range of colors a device can use, the better.
 In theory, an infinite number of color spaces can be defined.
 In practice, digital photography, video editing, graphics, and color processing technologies all rely on a handful of standard color spaces.